jay23606/chat-gpt-voice/README.md

 If you look under the html folder in the gh-pages branch you will find some apps this app has written

-Now it can also embed five youtube videos based on the prompt if youtube checkbox is clicked
+Now it can also embed five youtube videos based on the prompt if youtube checkbox is clicked in case the textual and verbal experience is not enough

 <strong>Inspiration:</strong>